Filozoff/BlogArticles/Article003/article003.md

 ## Conclusion

-With tools built into either `swift` or `xcodebuild` combined with shell scripting, we can automate next version propositions.
-This can be used for creating tags or repository release objects with confidence that semantic versioning rules are properly followed.
+By combining tools built into either `swift` or `xcodebuild` with shell scripting, we can automate next version proposals.
+This approach can be used for creating tags or repository release objects with confidence that semantic versioning rules are properly followed.

 The automated approach reduces human error in version management and ensures consistent versioning practices across development teams.